 Ostomates have to receive the information and care which will enable them to live a self-determined and independent life and to participate in all decision making processes.

-It is the declared objective of the International Ostomy Association that this CHARTER shall be realised in all Countries of the World.
+It is the declared objective of the International Ostomy Association that this CHARTER shall be realized in all Countries of the World.

 The Ostomate shall:

 - Receive preoperative counseling to ensure that they are fully aware of the benefits of the operation and the essential facts about living with a stoma.